 It’s only February 2019, and we already have five mainstream female candidates for president: Democratic Sens.
-Kirsten Gillibrand (N.Y.), Kamala Harris (Calif.), Amy Klobuchar (Minn.), Elizabeth Warren (Mass.), and Rep. Tulsi Gabbard (Hawaii).
-Right off the bat, Warren — the first to announce an “exploratory committee” in the race for the Democratic nomination — generated some textbook examples of how not to think about female politicians.
+Kirsten Gillibrand (N.Y.), Kamala Harris (Calif.), Amy Klobuchar (Minn.), Elizabeth Warren (Mass.) and Rep. Tulsi Gabbard (Hawaii).
+Right off the bat, Warren — the first to announce an “exploratory committee” in the race for the Democratic nomination — inspired some textbook examples of how not to think about female politicians.
 Take Politico’s article “Warren battles the ghosts of Hillary,” published at the end of December, which included the poisonous question: “How does Warren avoid a Clinton redux — written off as too unlikable before her campaign gets off the ground?”
-The drubbing it received on Twitter and in the press held that the two politicians had little in common, aside from their gender; plus, its argument about likability was purely speculative, with no examples of unpleasantness or on-the-record sources proffered.
+It received a drubbing on Twitter and in the press because the two politicians had little in common, aside from their gender; plus, its argument about likability was purely speculative, with no examples of unpleasantness or on-the-record sources proffered.

-As more and more female candidates join the contest, however, the anxieties surrounding the discussions of the demographics of the race are taking a clearer shape.
+As more female candidates join the contest, however, the anxieties about the demographics of the race are taking a clearer shape.
 It’s not about a candidate’s personality anymore.
-The “problem” involves the electability of women as a class, it has become clear.
+The “problem” involves the electability of women as a class.
 Yet discussions of whether women face a penalty in elections often rely on a phenomenon you might call “sexism by proxy.”
 It’s not me — the journalist or party power broker or ordinary citizen — who thinks ambitious women are bossy or unlikable, the argument goes.
 It’s other voters who (may) hold such views.
 And in a close election, any disadvantage can make you a loser.
 So why “take another chance,” as one former Democratic National Committee member told the New York Times, in an article with the headline “ ‘There’s a Real Tension.’
 Democrats Puzzle Over Whether a Woman Will Beat Trump.”
-(Former vice president Joe Biden’s claim that only he is electable against President Trump implies a similar point.)
+(Former vice president Joe Biden’s claim that only he is electable against President Trump implies a similar notion.)